rschrenk/otp_client/README.md

 For building the Windows executable on a linux machine, mono and wine must be installed.

 ## version history

+### 1.1.1

+- sort accounts ascending by issuer
+- added screenshots to readme

 ### 1.1.0